-Small lymphocytic leukemia (SLL) is a cancer of the immune system.
+Small lymphocytic lymphoma (SLL) is a cancer of the immune system.
 It affects infection-fighting white blood cells called B-cells.

 In SLL, cancer cells are mainly in the lymph nodes.
 In CLL, most of the cancer cells are in the blood and bone marrow.